 Senior Program Staff

-Julien joined the Coady International Institute in April 2015 as Senior Program Staff, bringing 15 years of experience at the intersection of citizen participation, community development and adult education, both in Canada and internationally (Latin America, Africa and Asia).
-As part of his role in advancing Coady’s thematic work in the area of Promoting Accountable Democracies, Julien designs and facilitates educational programs focused on citizen engagement, advocacy, social accountability, good governance and accountable democracy.
+Julien joined the Coady International Institute in April 2015 as Senior Program Staff, bringing over 15 years of experience at the intersection of citizen participation, community development and adult education, both in Canada and internationally.
+As part of his role in advancing Coady’s thematic work in the area of Participation, Accountability and Governance, Julien designs and facilitates educational programs focused on citizen engagement, advocacy, social accountability, good governance and accountable democracies.
 He also leads Coady’s knowledge-building efforts in participatory governance, as part of the Participedia project.

 Julien’s work is grounded in the belief that any development process must enable citizens and communities to participate meaningfully in the decisions that affect them.
-To this end, he has worked in several fields: participatory planning with community groups, public officials and urban planners, collaborative governance aimed at promoting accountability and social inclusion, human rights education and social mobilization, youth-centered community development programs, organizational development and strategic planning.
-Prior to joining the Coady Institute, Julien worked UBC’s Centre for Human Settlements, and with Equitas – International Centre for Human Rights Education.
+To this end, he has designed and facilitated education and training programs with civil society, public, and private sector partners, and has worked in several fields: participatory community and urban planning, collaborative governance for social inclusion, human rights education and social mobilization, youth-centered community development, organizational development, and strategic planning.
+Prior to joining the Coady Institute, Julien worked with UBC’s Centre for Human Settlements, and with Equitas – International Centre for Human Rights Education.

-Landry, J. & L. Angeles.
-(2011).
-Institutionalizing Participation in Municipal Policy Development: Preliminary Lessons from a Start-Up Process in Plateau-Mont-Royal.
-Canadian Journal of Urban Research: Canadian Institute of Planners Special Issue 20(1): 105-130.
+Landry, J. & Angeles, L. (2011).
+Institutionalizing participation in municipal policy development: Preliminary lessons from a start-up process in Plateau-Mont-Royal.
+Canadian Journal of Urban Research: Canadian Institute of Planners Special Issue, 20(1)(Suppl.), 105-131.
+(StFX access)

-Clementino, M.L.
-Miranda, M.D., Picanço Bentes Sobrinha, P. Boothroyd, E. De Castro & J. Landry.
-(2011).
-Building Capacity for Collaborative Governance: Exploring the University’s Role.
+Miranda Clementino, M.L., Picanço Bentes Sobrinha, M.D., Boothroyd, P., De Castro, E., & Landry, J. (2011).
+Building capacity for collaborative governance: Exploring the university’s role.
 Fourth International Conference of Education, Research and Innovation, Madrid.